 • identify practical solutions to the problems posed by globalization, that may rest in individual participation and engagement, as well as policy-making actions and implementation of policy measures on the ground;

 • critically reflect on scholarship arguing for the benefits triggered by globalization, but also on the rejection of these benefits by the critics of globalization;

 • question the very existence of globalization in areas spatially or temporarily determined.

 Thus, an additional expected contribution of the Section rests in identifying the lack of globalization, as commonly understood by, for instance, Anthony Giddens, in areas where one would expect it to flourish.

-The Call for Applications is to follow.
+The Call for Applications is available at this page.